logo image

 The Fife Arms is in the Village centre.
 The hotel underwent a vast refurbishment in 2017/2018, re-opening in the winter of 2018.

-St Margaret's Church is situated in the Village centre with interesting information on the History of Braemar and the Church itself.
+St Margaret's Church is in the Village centre with interesting information on the History of Braemar and the Church itself.

 The Invercauld Arms Hotel is on the east side of the village.